Crimdahl/FlagTracker/README.md

 -Title of Redemption: The name of the redemption the script should listen for and log from.
 (No default)

 -Twitch oAuth Token: Your Twitch oAuth token to authenticate the redemption listener.
 (No default)

+-Enable Google Sheets: The toggle to enable usage of Google Sheets

+-Google Sheets ID: The id of your Google Sheet.
+To get your ID, visit your Google Sheet.
+The ID will be the part in the address bar after "/d/" but before the next "/"

+-Worksheet Name: The Sheet the script should update.
+To get your Sheet Name, visit your Google Sheet.
+The Sheet name is on the tabs at the bottom of the screen.

 -Enable Responses: Toggles the ability to post responses to your command directly in Twitch chat.
 (Default: True)